 Initially she believed that she was the daughter of Lady Vivienne and Gorlois, a very respected member of Uther Pendragon’s court and Uther’s best friend.
-In truth she was Uther’s daughter.
+In truth however she is secretely Uther’s daughter.
 Uther had had an affair with Lady Vivienne when Gorlois was away which resulted in the birth of Morgana.

 It is unclear if Gorlois ever found out about this or Morgana’s true parentage.
 He raised Morgana as his own nevertheless, and Morgana grew up believing Gorlois was her father.